utter-project/UTTER-MS9-meetingdata/README.md

-# UTTER WP2 - MS9 - Meeting Data - June-Dec 2023
+# UTTER - MS8 (evaluation of MrMeeting) and MS9 (1st release of meeting Data) - June-Dec 2023

 # Context